 The INT1 and INT2 registers are to set up the output of user-set frequency, or to set up alarm interrupt.
 Users are able to switch the output mode by using the status register 2.
-If selecting to use the output mode for alarm interrupt by status register 2; these registers work as alarm-time data registers.
-If selecting the output of user-set frequency by status register 2; these registers work as data registers to set the frequency for clock output.
+If selecting to use the output mode for alarm interrupt by status register 2; this register works as the alarm-time data register.
+If selecting the output of user-set frequency by status register 2; this register works as the data register to set the frequency for clock output.
 From each $\overline{\text{INT1}}$ and $\overline{\text{INT2}}$ pin, a clock pulse and alarm interrupt are output.